Bunchhieng/hnreader/README.md

 # hnreader

-Stay up to date with the latest news in technology from your favorite programming sites, all aggregated into one feed.

 hnreader (Hackernews Reader) allows you to open tech news feeds in your favorite browser from the command line.

 [![Go Report Card](https://goreportcard.com/badge/github.com/Bunchhieng/hnreader)](https://goreportcard.com/report/github.com/Bunchhieng/hnreader) [![Build Status](https://travis-ci.org/Bunchhieng/hnreader.svg?branch=master)](https://travis-ci.org/Bunchhieng/hnreader)